MCLA Counseling Services is committed to providing quality services to enrolled students.

 Some general guidelines for how to respond to your concerns

 Making a referral for Counseling Services

-In many cases, your son or daughter may be hesitant regarding seeking professional help.
+In many cases, your student may be hesitant regarding seeking professional help.
 They may need to know that you don't see them as a "failure" or as "weak" for doing so.
-If, indeed, you have decided to recommend to your child that s/he seek our services (or other professional mental health services), be prepared to give specific information regarding cost (free), location (MountainOne Student Wellness Center, 2nd Floor), and how to make an appointment (by calling 413-662-5531 or stopping by the office).
-You might suggest that your son or daughter "give counseling a try" by attending one session.
+If, indeed, you have decided to recommend to your student that they seek our services (or other professional mental health services), be prepared to give specific information regarding cost (free), location (MountainOne Student Wellness Center, 2nd Floor), and how to make an appointment (by calling 413-662-5331 or stopping by the office).
+You might suggest that your student "give counseling a try" by attending one session.
 Finally, be realistic; sometimes a seed or two needs to be planted before a student "hears" others' concerns and actually follows through with a counseling referral.
-If, however, there is clear and imminent danger to your child or somebody else, respond more aggressively by contacting your local hospital emergency room, your local police, or MCLA Department of Public Safety at ext.
+If, however, there is clear and imminent danger to your student or somebody else, respond more aggressively by contacting your local hospital emergency room, your local police, or MCLA Department of Public Safety at ext.
 5100.